ACM Logo

 What will you do?

-• Use state of the art equipment in the new Western Maryland Works facility.
+• Use state-of-the-art equipment in the new Western Maryland Works facility.

 Program Details

-The Engineering-Automated Manufacturing Technology program is designed to prepare students for knowledge and hands-on experiences crucial to advanced and automated manufacturing processes.
-Through the integration of mathematics, robotics, metallurgy, manual tooling skills, programmable machinery applications, computer-assisted machining techniques and additive manufacturing, students can acquire the critical skills leading to successful employment.
+The Engineering - Automated Manufacturing Technology A.A.S. is designed to prepare students with theory-based (knowledge) and performance-based (hands-on) experiences crucial to advanced and automated manufacturing processes.
+Through the integration of mathematics, metallurgy, computer-aided design software, manual tooling skills, programmable machinery applications, computer-assisted machining techniques and additive manufacturing, students can acquire the critical skills leading to successful employment.
+Students will be eligible for national certification based on industry-written, industry-approved standards through the National Institute of Metalworking Skills (NIMS).
+Rigorous and highly disciplined, NIMS credentials have been vetted in partnership with the American National Standards Institute (ANSI).

 Discover more...